MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 ms.reviewer: cdbellar
 ---

-# Share your AI models
+# Share your AI model

 When you create and publish AI models in AI Builder, they're private - only you can run them.
 This allows you to test them and use them within apps or flows.